rmscode/binary-garden/docs/networking/link-aggregation.md

 - Data transmission will be distributed as frames over the physical links.
 - All frames forming part of a specific data communication packet will be transmitted over the same physical connection.
 This ensures the delivery of the individual frames of a data communication packet will be received in the correct order.

-!!! quote "A nice analogy I found . . ."

-    It's important to understand that while the bandwidth of a 2-port LAG link is 2Gbps, an individual flow will max out at 1Gbps.
-It's a highway with a 100MPH speed limit.
-We can add another lane and 2 cars can go 100MPH, but a single car can never go 200MPH.
-We're increasing the amount of traffic that can be carried, but not the max speed.

 ## Static Link Aggregation

 With a static link aggregate, all configuration settings will be setup on both participating LAG components once.